odd509/Solana-Wallet/README.md

 ## 💳 Usage

-Navigate to the `out` folder and run:
+Navigate to the `dist` folder and run:

 ```
 node index.js